mdn/content/files/en-us/web/api/clipboard/read/index.md

 ### Exceptions

 - `NotAllowedError` {{domxref("DOMException")}}
-  - : Thrown if the access to read the clipboard is not allowed.
+  - : Thrown if the reading from the clipboard is not allowed.

 ## Security considerations